Who Killed James Forrestal? Part 5

 British journalist Douglas Reed, depending upon the extremely deceptive reports

-of the press, which I document, believed that Forrestal had committed suicide.
+of the press, which I document, believed that Forrestal had committed

-along with all that thoroughly discredited baloney as to how and why he did it.
+commit suicide, along with all that thoroughly discredited baloney as to how

 Dave